OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 # OutSystems AppShield for native mobile apps

 OutSystems AppShield is a feature that lets you harden the protection of your native Android and iOS apps.
-OutSystems AppShield works by repackaging the builds from Mobile Apps Build Service (MABS) and adding features against tampering.
+OutSystems AppShield is fully integrated with Mobile Apps Build Service (MABS) builds and adds protection at runtime and at rest.

 <div class="info" markdown="1">